meker12/documentation/source/elastic_features.rst

 Daily Backups
 -------------
-We automatically backup your data every 24 hours using Elasticsearch snapshots.
-Contact support@objectrocket.com to request a restore.
+We automatically backup your data every 24 hours using Elasticsearch snapshots and maintain a 2 week retention period Contact support@objectrocket.com to request a restore.